weareblahs/covidcases/README.md

 https://weareblahs.github.io/covidcases

 # Dark mode
 If you enabled dark theme on systemwide settings, then you should get dark mode when visiting this page on your device.
-Working on Google Chrome (both Mobile / PC) / Mozilla Firefox (PC / mobile untested) / Safari (Mobile / PC).
+Should be working on most modern browsers (Tested browsers including Chronium-based ones and Safari).

 # Automation (updating cases)
  This page will update every hour.